-This is the highest of all the Meteora rocks, with a height of 630 m (1890 ft).
-A path leading up to the tower of Aghia (which means “Great Saint”) starts from the old quarters of the village Kastraki.
+This is the highest of all Meteora cliffs, with a height of 630 m (1890 ft) above sea level.
+It rises above the modern town of Kalabaka.
+A path leading up to the tower of Aghia, meaning “Great Saint” starts from the old quarters of the village Kastraki.

 The tower of Aghia initially served as a local “acropolis” during the classical period, a naturally formed impregnable position.
-When the Ottomans arrived in the 15th century renamed our town from its strong defensive position and gave its present day name of Kalampaka, which is a minor deviation of the Turkish words Kale-bak meaning prestigious castle.
+When the Ottomans arrived in the 15th century they renamed our town from its strong defensive position and gave its present day name of Kalampaka.
+The modern name of the town is a minor deviation of the Turkish words Kale-bak meaning prestigious castle.

 Discover the well hidden acropolis of “Eginio” the ancient name of Kalampaka, which later on became the monastery of the 12 Apostles.
 The view from the peak of this rock is just exceptional!